Saving costs and improving effluent by knowing what is happening in your bioreactor - Part I

 2. The modelling objective

-- Offer solutions to lower effluent nitrate significantly, whereby operational measures are preferred over design modifications
+- Find solutions to lower effluent nitrate significantly, whereby operational measures are preferred over design modifications

 3. The strategy - what is the value of modelling?

-As conventional trial-and-error testing would be risky, laborious, time consuming and would provide limited testing freedom and knowledge extension, Waterboard De Dommel decided to adopt a structural advanced modelling approach.
-Our proprietary CFD-biokinetic model developed throughout the years was ready to use, so we could start fast.
-First, we wanted to extensively validate the model to remove any remaining doubt about model validity.
+Trial-and-error testing has its limitations: it's risky, laborious, time-consuming and lacks testing freedom.
+That's why Waterboard De Dommel chose a structural advanced modelling approach.
+Our proprietary CFD-biokinetic model was ready to use, so we could start fast.
+First, we wanted to extensively validate the model to remove any remaining doubt about the model.
 Actually, we wanted to demonstrate the validity of an advanced model like no one did before.
-And this is where this article is about.
+And this is what we discuss in this article.

 Questions for the validation:

-- Do we observe in reality the same oxygen gradients as predicted by CFD?
+- Do we observe the same oxygen gradients as predicted by CFD in reality?

 - Do the measured gradients correspond to the simulated gradients?